 - Advisable prior study:

-postgraduate units in anatomical sciences
+- undergraduate or postgraduate units in anatomical sciences

 - Contact hours